opensupplyhub/api/README.md

 ### Notifications

-This functionality will not be available during release in November.
+This functionality will not be available during a later release.

 #### Lean Response:

 We have added an optional detail query parameter to the GET /api/facilities endpoint.
-If `detail=false`, the response is restricted to only an array of OAR ID, match status, and confidence score, together with geojson information.
+If `detail=false`, the response is restricted to only an array of OS ID, match status, and confidence score, together with geojson information.
 Using `detail=false` also requires `create=false`.

 ```
 {